sharetribe/sharetribe/README.md

 It is also not recommended to serve static assets from a Rails server in production.
 Instead, you should serve assets from Amazon S3 or use an Apache/Nginx server.
 In this case, you'll need to set the value of `serve_static_assets_in_production` to `false` in `config/config.yml`.

-#### Setup domain
+#### Setting your domain

-1. Change the `domain` column in `communities` table to match the hostname of your domain. (e.g. if the URL for your domain is http://mymarketplace.myhosting.com, then the hostname is mymarketplace.myhosting.com)
+1. In your database, change the `domain` column in the `communities` table to match the hostname of your domain.
+For example, if the URL for your marketplace is http://mymarketplace.myhosting.com, then the domain is `mymarketplace.myhosting.com`.

-1. Change the `use_domain` column to `true`
+1. Change the `use_domain` column to `true` in the `communities` table.

 ### Advanced settings